 What you want to avoid is picking stock photos that look great and are a fit for your website style, but totally clash with the colors of your site header, background, other design elements, or your logo or other imagery on the site.

 The colors of the images you use will also play a part in the overall mood and design of your site.
 If your website has a playful and vibrant design, you’ll probably want to choose bright and colorful images to match; if all your photos are dark and moody, this will throw off the fun feel of your site.
 A super-minimal website can also benefit from equally minimal imagery without too much color in it.

 Think of color as a secret weapon you can wield to really help your branding feel cohesive and achieve visual consistency.

 2. Reflect your brand style and website design

 Just as color can help support the mood you’re aiming to create on your website, it’s crucial to select imagery that fits with your intended brand style as it’s reflected across your website.

 Be sure you’ve clearly defined what this style is as you begin your image search.
 Is your style young and carefree?
 Serious and self-assured?
 Simple and classic?
 Traditional and artistic?
+What emotion do you want to evoke with your brand?
 How does the style of your brand come across in your website design?
 The photography you choose for your site will support this style and amplify it for your audience.